This is a two part series on prepaid services. Tomorrow Miranda will be sharing prepaid services that are NOT worth having.

 The main risk, though, with prepaid discount services, is that the company may go out of business before the contract is fulfilled, and you could lose money.
 Another issue is that deflation

 - Credit Card: One way you can curb your spending or rebuild your credit is with a prepaid credit card.
 With these cards, you prepay a certain amount, and then it is deducted.
 It works a lot like a debit card.
 However, unlike with debit cards, many prepaid credit card issuers will report your good habits to a credit bureau.
 You do need to watch out for fees, though.
 In many cases, a prepaid credit card that can help you keep track of a college student’s spending, or help you rebuild your credit, can be a smart move.
+These are not the best credit cards in the market, so do not expect great perks or rewards.
+They do offer you the restriction you need to curb that spending.

 - Cell Phone: Prepaid wireless calling plans or prepaid minutes can be a real money saver, depending on your cell phone habits.
 My husband and I have prepaid cell phones, and we rarely spend more than $20 a month — for both our phones.
 Even with the $20 a month we pay for our VoIP home service, we are still coming out ahead.
 We get unlimited calling on our home phone, and we limit our cell phone use.
 So, for $40 a month we have mobility and unlimited talk time.
 That’s much better than paying upward of $60 a month (the cheapest we could find for unlimited talk for two of us on a family plan).
 Of course, those who use their cell phones a great deal, and are interested in texting, may be better off without a prepaid plan, depending on usage.